Depression: How Can We Support Our Loved Ones?

 by Hannah Schradick

 Mental health is an issue that can affect all areas our lives, and is just as important as our physical health.
 When our mental health isn't in peak condition, we can experience declines in all areas of our lives.
-According to CHI St. Francis Health's 2016 needs assessment, a strategy report constructed by the St. Francis Board of Directors to promote a healthy community, almost half of those surveyed had one or more days of poor mental health during any given month.
+According to CHI St. Francis Health's 2016 needs assessment (no longer available online), a strategy report constructed by the St. Francis Board of Directors to promote a healthy community, almost half of those surveyed had one or more days of poor mental health during any given month.
 Additionally, a quarter of those surveyed indicated to having had several or more days of feeling down, depressed, or hopeless in recent weeks.

 The importance of recognizing these emotions of feeling down or hopeless is that they may be signs of depression.
 Depression is a treatable medical condition, described by feelings of worry, restlessness, guilt, decrease in energy, low self-esteem, and loss of interest in hobbies.
 We have all felt these emotions at some point in our lives.
 However when they continue, and affect our quality of life, it may be time to seek medical advice.
 Individuals who are trained in treating depression are primary care physicians, psychiatrists, and psychologists.